Software Development Timeline: How Long Does It Take To Build Custom Software?

-There are additional types of testing that you can elect to have done such as cross-browser or cross-mobile-device testing, load testing, performance testing and integration testing.
-If your application will be used on multiple browsers or mobile devices, you can choose to test on several different browsers/devices to ensure your application looks and works well on all browsers/devices that your user might choose.
+There are additional types of testing that you can elect to have done, such as cross-browser or cross-mobile-device testing, load testing, performance testing, and integration testing.
+If your application will be used on multiple browsers or mobile devices, you can choose to test on several different browsers/devices.
+This helps to ensure your application looks and works well on all browsers/devices that your user might choose.

 If your application will have many users on the system at the same time, or will process a lot of data and must respond to the users within a certain time frame, load and performance testing should be considered.
 Load and performance testing makes sure that your application can handle heavy loads and identifies the slowest areas of your application for improvement, respectively.

 If your application will interact with third-party systems, integration testing should be considered.
-Integration testing sends both expected and unexpected data through the connection of two systems to make sure they handle all the known and unexpected permutations of data and situations (a timeout, a corrupted file, an invalid value, etc.) gracefully.
+Integration testing sends both expected and unexpected data through the connection of two systems.
+This testing process makes sure they handle all the known and unexpected permutations of data and situations (a timeout, a corrupted file, an invalid value, etc.) gracefully.

 Depending on the size of your application and the extent of the testing needed, we see most testing efforts taking between 3-6 weeks.

-On average, we see software projects taking between 4-9 months to design and develop.
-The size and complexity of the project are the biggest factors in overall duration.
+On average, we see a software development timeline of 4-9 months.
+The size and complexity of the project are the biggest factors in its overall duration.
 A project is considered large or has a greater complexity if any of the following apply: